mark1791/3D_Printing_Tools/README.md

 Define the Scale factor for the mesh to be scaled, 0.5 = 50% scale 2.0 = 200% scale.

-How to install into FreeCAD, refer to https://www.freecadweb.org/wiki/Installing_more_workbenches for a manual install for working with FreeCAD
+How to install into FreeCAD, download the data into a directory called Meshtools and then move this directory to the relevent location based on the system you are using refer to https://www.freecadweb.org/wiki/Installing_more_workbenches for a manual install for working with FreeCAD